xzuyn/musubi-tuner/docs/qwen_image.md

 This document describes the usage of the Qwen-Image and Qwen-Image-Edit/Edit-2509 architecture within the Musubi Tuner framework.
 Qwen-Image is a text-to-image generation model that supports standard text-to-image generation, and Qwen-Image-Edit is a model that supports image editing with control images.

+Qwen-Image-Edit-2509 can use multiple control images simultaneously.
+While the official version supports up to 3 images, Musubi Tuner allows specifying any number of images (though correct operation is confirmed only up to 3).
+Additionally, the sizes of the control images can differ (both during training and inference).

 This feature is experimental.

 Latent pre-caching, training, and inference options can be found in the `--help` output.
 Many options are shared with HunyuanVideo, so refer to the [HunyuanVideo documentation](./hunyuan_video.md) as needed.